 5500 Campanile Drive, San Diego, CA 92182

 Cost: Early Bird $210, Regular Registration $260

 If you want to speak directly to the host of this conference to discuss your personal situation, please don’t hesitate to call Jenny Palmiotto, LMFT and RDI program Certified Consultant at 619-600-0683 ext 2.

 Jenny Palmiotto is a licensed Marriage and Family Therapist and certified RDI program consultant.
 She has extensive training and a decade of experience treating individuals on the autism spectrum, specializing in individuals with invisible social deficits.
 She has been an RDI consultant since 2002.
-She also has advanced training in working with couples that are longing to reconnect with on another.
-She is currently a 4th year doctoral student at Alliant International University.
-She received her masters from University of San Diego.
+She also has advanced training in working with couples that are longing to reconnect with one another.
+She is currently a 4th-year doctoral student at Alliant International University.
+She received her masters from the University of San Diego.